eluinstra/ebms-core/readme.txt

 This version will support the full Digikoppeling EbMS Deployment Profile (see Koppelvlakstandaard ebMS Voor Digikoppeling 2.0 Versie 2.2) which is a subset of the ebXML Message Service 2.0 specification by OASIS.

+This ebms-adapter runs on mule-standalone-2.2.1.
+You can use the ebms-adapter in two ways:
+- include it in your application/project (only possible if your project also runs on mule-standalone-2.2.1)
+- run it standalone and use the tcp bridge to connect to your application

-This project includes 2 stubs that implement the AfleverService and the AanleverService.
-The 2 stubs can talk to each other.
-You can use the local stub as a starting point for your project.
+This project includes 2 stubs (local and remote) that implement the AfleverService and the AanleverService.
+These stubs can communicate with each other.
+The project also includes a standalone ebms-adapter configuration that has a tcp bridge to communicate with an application.
+The project includes a standalone version of the local stub that uses the standalone ebms-adapter (through tcp), that can also communicate with the remote stub.
+You can use the local (standalone) stub as a starting point for your project.

 ===============
 Prerequisites =